31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 I love to add ceiling medallions before installing chandeliers.
 Painting the ceiling medallion the same color as your ceiling lets the ornate elements of the medallion stand out.

 A leather couch or chair can add warmth to a room that you want to add a rustic touch.
-A velvet vintage side chair adds a romantic element to any space.
+Velvet vintage side chairs add romantic elements to any space.

 Blankets and throws are a must in any hygge home.
 Snuggling under the covers on the couch, in your favorite chair, or bed is one of life’s greatest pleasures when there’s a chill in the air.